RobotLocomotion/drake-ci/setup/mac/README.md

 ### `xcode_hashes.csv`

-This file contains 4 columns:
+This file contains 5 columns:

-- The `MAJOR.MINOR` version of Xcode.
+- The `MAJOR.MINOR` version of Xcode and Command Line Tools.
 - The actual version present in the installer's filename (e.g., `14.0.1` is sometimes the official release).
 - The SHA256 of the Xcode installer.
 - The SHA256 of the Xcode Command Line Tools.
+- The `MAJOR` version of macOS for which this Xcode should be set as the default (i.e., pointed to by `/Applications/Xcode.app`).

 ### `init_xcode`